 It’s quite likely that you’ve never watched anything quite like “Shirkers,” the Sandi Tan-directed documentary that recently made its way to Netflix.
-You need to go change that.

 The film, which won Sundance’s 2018 World Cinema Documentary Directing Award, tells the story of Sandi, Sophie and Jasmine who create an indie film called “Shirkers” in early 90s Singapore — a feat that was unprecedented at the time for any filmmakers, much less for a group of untrained teenagers with little to no connections.

 Sandi wrote the script for “Shirkers” energized by her film teacher, a Colombian-born film obsessive named Georges Cardona.
 Cardona directs the film, assuming the role of an experienced leader.
 However, as time passes, the girls grow weary of Cardona’s dishonest and cruel antics.
 Eventually, Cardona pulls his cruelest antic of all: he keeps all the footage of “Shirkers” for decades, breaking Sandi’s spirit and dashing the team’s hopes of breaking through as filmmakers.